disorder/espire/README.md

 ### `sendto: Not enough space`

-To many datagrams are queueing unacknowledged on WiFi, increasing `CONFIG_ESP32_WIFI_DYNAMIC_TX_BUFFER_NUM` or lowering period in `thermostat_update` should help.
+Too many datagrams are queueing unacknowledged on WiFi, increasing `CONFIG_ESP32_WIFI_DYNAMIC_TX_BUFFER_NUM` or lowering period in `thermostat_update` should help.
 Or maybe increasing WiFi signal quality.
 This may be affected by collecting temperature too often on